Air force

-An air force – in the broadest sense – is the national military branch that primarily conducts aerial warfare.
+An air force in the broadest sense is the national military branch that primarily conducts aerial warfare.
 More specifically, it is the branch of a nation's armed services that is responsible for aerial warfare as distinct from an army aviation or naval aviation units.
 Typically, air forces are responsible for gaining control of the air, carrying out strategic and tactical bombing missions, and providing support to land and naval forces often in the form of aerial reconnaissance and close air support.

 The term air force may also refer to a tactical air force or numbered air force, which is an operational formation either within a national air force or comprising several air components from allied nations.
 Air forces typically consist of a combination of fighters, bombers, helicopters, transport planes and other aircraft.

 Many air forces may command and control other air defence forces assets such as anti-aircraft artillery, surface-to-air missiles, or anti-ballistic missile warning networks and defensive systems.
 Some air forces are also responsible for operations of the military space and intercontinental ballistic missiles (ICBM).
 Some nations, principally countries who modelled their militaries along Soviet lines, have or had an air defence force which is organizationally separate from their air force.

 Peacetime/non-wartime activities of air forces may include air policing and air-sea rescue.

 Air forces are not just composed of pilots, but also rely on a significant amount of support from other personnel to operate.
 Logistics, security, intelligence, special operations, cyber space support, maintenance, weapons loaders, and many other specialties are required by all air forces.

 History

 Heavier-than-air military aircraft

-The first aviation force in the world was the Aviation Militaire of the French Army formed in 1910, which eventually became l'Armée de l'Air.
+The first aviation force in the world was the Aviation Military of the French Army formed in 1910, which eventually became l'Armée de l'Air.
 In 1911, during the Italo-Turkish War, Italy employed aircraft for the first time ever in the world for reconnaissance and bombing missions against Turkish positions on Libyan Territory.
-The Italian–Turkish war of 1911–1912 was the first in history that featured air attacks by airplanes and dirigible airships.
+This was the first war in history that featured air attacks by airplanes and dirigible airships.
 During World War I France, Germany, Italy, the British Empire and the Ottoman Empire all possessed significant forces of bombers and fighters.
-World War I also saw the appearance of senior commanders who directed aerial warfare and numerous flying aces.
+Aviation in World War I also saw the appearance of senior commanders who directed aerial warfare and numerous flying aces.